schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Diagnosis

-A sampler gazes at a indiscriminate gate.
+A sampler gazes at an indiscriminate gate.

 ## Gallery